-Despite the school's top-notch gear and racing pedigree, the coaches never scoffed at a novice question or squandered an opportunity to work one-on-one with a student.
+Despite the school's top-notch gear and pedigree, the coaches never scoffed at a novice question or squandered an opportunity to work one-on-one with a student.
 From setting up the tire warmers to operating the dirt bike stands, no detail was too small to cover.
 Thanks to the hands-on approach, every procedure felt relevant to our main objective.
 We not only understood what we were doing but why we were doing it and how it benefitted us on the track.

 On The Track

 From road racers to enduro riders, from beginners to seasoned competitors, the students couldn’t have presented a more diverse array of skills for the coaches to assess.
 Of course, our track performance would expose our true strengths and shortcomings and whether we needed help with braking, race lines, or drive.
 With the paperwork signed and the morning brief delivered, it was time to hit the circuit for the day’s first session.

 My maiden voyage around the course consisted of brake checks and a gentle right wrist, but by the third lap, I found myself barreling headlong into a double-apex corner.
 Hard on the brakes, banging down the gears, I swept past apex one and drove hard past the second.
 I had my braking markers, I had my tip-in point, I had my rhythm—or so I thought.